WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 3. **Click** on the email address suggestion for an organization name.
 It will be filled in for you as your organization name.
 4. **Select** the “Create” button.

-> **Note** - I have redacted my email address on several of the following screen shots to protect my identity, yours will not be.
+> **Note** - I have redacted my email address on some screen shots to protect my identity, yours will not be.

 <img src="./media/Step2-image-13.png"/>